alexandronischenko/big-deal/README.md

 Big deal is an application for finding the best price offer of the requested category or a specific product among numerous online stores.

-## Цель работы
+## Objective
-Разработка мобильного приложения для выбранной ОС (iOS или Android).
+- Development of a mobile application for iOS.
-### Процесс работы
+### Work process
-- Обсуждение идеи с менторами, соответствие идеи требованиям, функциональность проекта
+- Discussion of the idea with mentors, compliance of the idea with the requirements, project functionality
-- Студенты готовят описание проекта в виде основных тезисов и макеты в Figma для MVP
+- Students prepare a project description in the form of main theses and layouts in Figma for MVP
-- Определение и обсуждение архитектуры проекта
+- Definition and discussion of the project architecture
-- Определение промежуточных этапов и сроков их выполнения, обязанностей в команде
+- Definition of intermediate stages and deadlines for their implementation, responsibilities in the team
-- Начинается работа над проектом
+- Work on the project begins
-- Встречи с менторам раз в неделю, менторы дают обратную связь по проделанной работе
+- Meetings with mentors once a week, mentors give feedback on the work done
-- Оценка работы (ментор готовит отзыв о работе)
+- Evaluation of work (the mentor prepares a review of the work)

-## Обязательные требования
+## Mandatory requirements
-1. Язык программирования Swift 5+
+1. Programming language Swift 5+
 2. Xcode 13+
-3. Поддерживаемая версия iOS 13
+3. Supported version iOS 13
-4. Для UI использовать UIKit, SnapKit
+4. For UI use UIKit, SnapKit
-5. Проверка codestyle с помощью Swiftlint
+5. Checking codestyle with Swiftlint
-6. Использование GitFlow
+6. Using GitFlow
-7. Для менеджмента зависимостей использовать CocoaPods / SPM
+7. Use CocoaPods / SPM to manage dependencies
-8. Для персистентного хранения данных использовать нативные инструменты (CoreData, UserDefaults, Keychain и т.д.)
+8. Use native tools for persistent data storage (CoreData, UserDefaults, Keychain, etc.)
-9. Работа с сетью Alamofire, URLSession, Moya
+9. Work with Alamofire network, URLSession, Moya
-### На дополнительные баллы
+### For extra points
-1. Использование DI (Swinject)
+1. Using DI (Swinject)
-2. Наличие тестов (Unit, UI)
+2. Availability of tests (Unit, UI)
-3. Поддержка темной темы
+3. Dark theme support

 ## Links